AvanzaBank/astrix/README.md

 ## Service Binding
 One of the main responsibilities for Asterix is service binding.

-Service binding is done in three steps.
+Service binding is done in three steps:
-1. Asterix discovers a provider of a given service, typically using the service-registry.
+1. Asterix discovers a provider of a given service, typically using the service-registry
-2. Asterix uses information retrieved from discovery to identifies what mechanism, `ServiceComponent`, to use to bind to the given service provider
+2. Asterix uses information retrieved from discovery to identifies what mechanism, (`ServiceComponent`), to use to bind to the given service provider
 3. Asterix uses the ServiceCompnonent and to bind to the given provider

 It's also possible to locate providers without using the service-registry, for instance using configuration.